Dr Sonal Choudhary

 - Teaching activities

 Sonal is committed to research-led teaching and encourages critical thinking among the students.
 She encourages interaction and collaborations among students, as well as students and faculty for student motivation and involvement.

-She is Programme Director for MSc Management since 2017 and leads three modules.
-She is module leader for:
+She was the Programme Director for MSc Management from 2017-2018 and led three modules.
+She was module leader for:

 - MGT6081 – Sustainable Logistics and Supply Chain Management (for MSc LSCM)

 - MGT357 – Corporate Social Responsibility (3rd yr, BA Management core module)